VapourSoft/PCWWiFiModem/README.md

 The default serial configuration is 9600bps, 8 data bits, no parity, 1 stop bit.

+NOTE: If you get data corruption when using this baud rate or higher, you probably need to enable Hardware flow control or go slower.
+The PCW version of QTERM does not require this (at least for 9600 baud) as it goes direct to the hardware and is fast enough to handle the data rate.
+MAIL232 most certainly is not.

 Here's the commands you need to set up the modem to automatically connect to your WiFi network: